coleoguy/LCAdata/analysis.scripts/readme.txt

 Reduced.medel.analysis.R: this script runs the datasets that have parental sex known under both a complete and reduced model set.

 reduced.result.munging.R: this script takes the results from the reduced.model.run.RData and munges them into the three genetic effects.

+t_tests.R: this script runs a t test on two analyses: complete vs reduced number of cohorts in T. castaneum and full model set vs reduced model set analysis.

+trait.table.R: this script creates a table of the phenotypes observed in this study, with their frequency and mean epistatic contribution to trait divergence across all datasets where that phenotype was observed.